A Lattice Boltzmann Method for Non-Newtonian Blood Flow in Coiled Intracranial Aneurysms: Volume-Averaged Navier-Stokes Equations for Blood Flow

 where $\mu_0, \mu_\infty$ denote the limiting viscosities, $\lambda$ is the viscosity relaxation time, while $n < 1$ and $a$ are the power law index and the transition parameter, respectively.

 Finally, the volume-averaged force $\vec{f}(\vec{u})$ acting on the fluid contains the interaction forces between solid and fluid, and is typically given as

-where the first and second term model the Darcy and Forchheimer drag.
+where the first and second term model the Darcy and Forchheimer drag and $\|\cdot\|$ is the Euclidean norm.
 The parameter $\nu$ denotes the kinematic viscosity in the porous medium, while the permeability $\tens{K}$ and the Forchheimer constant $C_F$ are usually defined using the (isotropic) Kozeny--Carman relation and Ergun's experiment \cite{Ergun1952}

 Note that the VANSE coincide with the classical Navier-Stokes equations when $\phi = 1$ (pure fluid without solid fraction).